l-white/springboard-assignments/how-the-web-works/part-one-exercises/terminology-exercise.md

 The request / response cycle happens.

 ## Part Two: Practice Tools
+1. Using curl, make a GET request to the icanhazdadjoke.com API to find all jokes involving the word “pirate” curl -H "Accept: application/json" "https://icanhazdadjoke.com/search?term=pirate" {"current_page":1,
+"limit":20,
+"next_page":1,
+"previous_page":1,
+"results":[
+  {"id":"SvzIBAQS0Dd",
+  "joke":"What did the pirate say on his 80th birthday?
+Aye Matey!"}, {"id":"2gii3LeN7Ed",
+  "joke":"Why couldn't the kid see the pirate movie?
+Because it was rated arrr!"}, {"id":"QuscibaMClb",
+  "joke":"What does a pirate pay for his corn?
+A buccaneer!"},{"id":"SnOf2gqjiqc", "joke":"Why are pirates called pirates?
+Because they arrr!"},{"id":"exXSCtkOKe", "joke":"Why do pirates not know the alphabet?
+They always get stuck at \"C\"."}],"search_term":"pirate","status":200,"total_jokes":5,"total_pages":1}

-Use dig to find the IP address for icanhazdadjoke.com.
+2. Use dig to find the IP address for icanhazdadjoke.com.
 There are two: 104.21.37.176 and 172.67.211.64.